dtarnowski16/protocols/zeiss_scope.md

 Operation of the scope uses the joystick, wheels, and touch screen.

 #### Joystick and wheels
 There are two settings for the joystick, the standard one when no motorized stage is present and one for use with the motorized stage.
-To toggle between the two, press the joystick like a button until you hear it click.
+To toggle between the two, press down on the joystick like a button until you hear it click.

 Non-motorized stage:
 - joystick up/down controls Z motion